Rytual/OldPhonePad-DictionaryState/README.md

 - Manual tracking of current key and press count
 - Not as elegant as some functional approaches

-Perfect for when you need clarity over cleverness.
+Good for when you need clarity over cleverness.
 Like explaining code to a teammate at 2 AM before a deployment.

 ## Getting Started